FriendsOfREDAXO/quick_navigation/README.md

 ### AddOn integration
 - YForm table selection with direct links to create a record in the selected table.
-- "FOR Calendar" support: newest appointments are listed, a record can be created directly.
 - Watson support: Quick Navigation incorporates the Watson button (if enabled in watson).
 - Article history in the minibar